moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 | LOC             | "loc"     | See RFC XXXX     |

 ### Is Live {#islive}
-Location: TF    Required: Required  JSON Type: Boolean
+Location: T    Required: Required  JSON Type: Boolean

 True if new Objects will be added to the track.
 False if no new Objects will be added to the track.